matheuristic/dotfiles/software_notes.md

 > Scaling > Enable "Always use native (HiDPI) resolution"

-In the virtual machine guest OS, scale all UI elements to 200% (the following is for Ubuntu running Gnome).
+Run the virtual machine at fullscreen, and in the guest OS scale all UI elements to 200% (the following is for a system running GNOME).

 > Settings app > Displays > Scale > Set to 200%